 Inpatient treatment — also known as “hospitalization” or “residential treatment” — is a type of treatment where you go to live at the facility.
 It’s especially useful for those undergoing a life-threatening addiction, or an addiction that’s linked to suicidal ideation.

 In inpatient treatment, your personal belongings are confiscated.
 Doctors monitor you constantly to make sure that you don’t slip back into old ways.
-You spend time visiting many different types of professionals, engaging in multiple types of therapies, and relaxing in a generally positive environment (just take a look at the facilities that Recovery Beach has to offer).
+You spend time visiting many different types of professionals, engaging in multiple types of therapies, and relaxing in a generally positive environment (just take a look at the facilities such as Recovery Beach for heroin addiction treatment).

 For many, the first step of inpatient treatment is medical detox.
 Significant heroin use means that your body has built up a dependence on the drug.
 When you stop taking heroin, your body will most likely go into withdrawal.